 Licensure

-Upon admission to the MSN or DNP program, the student is expected to have a valid nursing license in Pennsylvania or in the state in which he/she will be completing clinical/practicum requirements.
+Upon admission to the MSN or DNP program, students are expected to have a valid nursing license in Pennsylvania or in the state in which they will be completing clinical/practicum requirements.
 To be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) in Pennsylvania, the applicant must obtain the Commission on Graduates of Foreign Nursing Schools (CGFNS) certification.

 Upon admission to the PhD program, the student is expected to submit a valid nursing license from their home country.
 Even though not required, PhD students are recommended to obtain a nursing Licensure in Pennsylvania in the event that the license is required for teaching and/or research assignments.